Synthetic-Physiology-Lab/fucciphase/README.md

 ## Installation

 The best way to run fucciphase is to install it in a virtual conda environment.
-Make sure that git installed and can be called from the command line.
+Make sure that git is installed and can be called from the command line.

 (SOON) To install from pip: